 Once in Key Stage Two, the composition of music becomes more formal, where children learn to use a variety of digital composition programs too.
 The children continue their weekly music and singing lessons, where they also continue to develop their very own musical instrument, their voice.

-Working with peripatetic music teachers, some of our children also learn to play the drums, the keyboard and the ukulele.
+Working with peripatetic music teachers, some of our children also learn to play the drums, the keyboard, violin, guitar and the ukulele.

 Each week, our children listen to the Music of Week at different times of the day.
 This video is also played as the children leave assembly each day.
 The children enjoy listening to different genres of music and learning about each piece.